 Do students who participate do well in chemistry?

 Yes.
-Over the past 40 years, practically all students who attend regularly and actively participate have received a grade of C or better in their chemistry course.
+Over the past 40 years, most students who attend regularly and actively participate have received a grade of C or better in their chemistry course.

 What activities do you offer?